dheeraj21/11ku7-ai-nodecoder/README.md

   **REACT: SYNERGIZING REASONING AND ACTING IN LANGUAGE MODELS** [here](https://arxiv.org/pdf/2210.03629)

-  This research paper provided valuable insights into building agents, which has informed the design and implementation of the `Agent` class and specialized agents within this project.
+  This research paper provided valuable insights into building agents, which has informed the design and implementation of specialized agents within this project.
 I appreciate all authors for sharing their knowledge and contributing to the understanding of agent-based AI systems.

-*  The concept of use of ingestion of file structure of whole repository for creating /digest mode of this project was taken from the source code of this open source project
+*  /digest mode of this project is inspired by this open source project

    **cyclotruc/gitingest** [here](https://github.com/cyclotruc/gitingest)

-   This repository's source code provided an important base for creating, modifying & Contexting same file structure in /shell mode, /editdir & /askdir mode respectievely of 11ku7-ai-nodecoder.
+   This repository's source code provided an important base for creating, modifying & creating context in /shell mode, /editdir & /askdir mode